vaquarkhan/microservices-recipes-a-free-gitbook/reference/bibliography.md

 ## Citation Guidelines

 All references in this book follow academic citation standards.
-For proper attribution when citing this work or the Khan Pattern™, please refer to [CITATIONS.md](../CITATIONS.md).
+For proper attribution when citing this work or the Adaptive Granularity Strategy, please refer to [CITATIONS.md](../CITATIONS.md).

 ### Recommended Citation Format